 An explanation of the significance of any rating may be obtained from the company furnishing the rating.
 Each rating reflects only the respective view of such organization and the District makes no representation as to the appropriateness of the rating.
 There is no assurance that any rating will continue for any given period of time or that it will not be revised downward or withdrawn entirely by either or both rating companies, if in the judgment of either or both companies, circumstances so warrant.
+Due to the ongoing political uncertainty regarding the United States of America debt limit, obligations issued by state and local governments in the United States, such as the Bonds, could be subject to a rating downgrade.
 Additionally, if a significant default or other financial crisis should occur in the affairs of the United States of America or of any of its agencies or political subdivisions, then such event could also adversely affect the ratings of, market for, and market value of outstanding debt obligations, including the Bonds.
 Any such downward revision or withdrawal of such rating may have an adverse effect on the market price of the Bonds.
 A securities rating is not a recommendation to buy, sell or hold securities and may be subject to revision or withdrawal at any time.